-If you or someone you love is experiencing symptoms of a neurological disorder, talk to your primary care doctor.
-He or she can make a referral to: “The Meinders Center for Movement Disorder – Oklahoma City Suite 102."
+If you or someone you love is experiencing symptoms of a neurological disorder, talk to your primary care provider.
+They can provide a referral to the Meinders Center.

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including: